GES

 Special Drawing Rights (SDRs) & IMF Relationship

-Special Drawing Rights (SDRs) are an international reserve asset created by the IMF in 1969 to supplement official reserves of member countries.
-The SDR is not a currency but rather a claim on the freely usable currencies of IMF members.
-The SDR value is based on a basket of five currencies (reviewed every 5 years): US Dollar (43.38%), Euro (29.31%), Chinese Renminbi (12.28%), Japanese Yen (7.59%), British Pound (7.44%) — weights effective August 2022.
-The RMB was included in 2016 after China met the "freely usable" criterion.
-SDR allocations to India: India's cumulative SDR allocation is about SDR 13.66 billion (~$18 billion).
-The largest allocation was the general allocation of August 2021 (SDR 12.57 billion) — IMF distributed $650 billion worth of SDRs to all members to help cope with COVID-19.
-India's IMF quota is 2.75% of total (8th largest), giving India approximately 2.63% of total voting rights.
-India has historically supported IMF reforms to increase the voice and representation of developing countries.
-India is an Executive Director constituency member, representing India, Bangladesh, Sri Lanka, and Bhutan.
-India's drawing history from IMF: India drew from IMF facilities multiple times — most critically during the 1991 crisis (Standby Arrangement of SDR 1.66 billion, equivalent to ~$2.2 billion).
+SDRs are an international reserve asset created by the IMF in 1969.
+SDRs represent a claim on freely usable currencies, not a currency themselves.
+The SDR basket (reviewed every 5 years, weights effective August 2022): USD (43.38%), Euro (29.31%), Chinese RMB (12.28%), Japanese Yen (7.59%), British Pound (7.44%).
+RMB entered in 2016 after meeting the "freely usable" criterion.
+India's cumulative SDR allocation: about SDR 13.66 billion (~$18 billion).
+The August 2021 general allocation (SDR 12.57 billion) was the largest, part of IMF's $650 billion COVID response.
+India's IMF quota: 2.75% (8th largest), giving ~2.63% voting rights.
+India represents a constituency including Bangladesh, Sri Lanka, and Bhutan.
+India drew from the IMF most critically during the 1991 crisis (SDR 1.66 billion, ~$2.2 billion).
 India repaid all IMF loans by 2000.
-Currently, India is a net creditor to the IMF through the New Arrangements to Borrow (NAB) and bilateral lending arrangements.
-India contributed $10 billion to the IMF's lending resources.
-IMF Article IV consultations with India occur annually — the IMF reviews India's economic policies and publishes assessments.
-Recent IMF assessments have praised India's growth momentum while flagging concerns about inequality, climate vulnerability, and the need for further structural reforms in land, labour, and agriculture markets.
+Today India is a net creditor, contributing $10 billion to IMF lending resources through NAB and bilateral arrangements.
+IMF Article IV consultations occur annually.
+Recent IMF assessments praise India's growth momentum but flag inequality, climate vulnerability, and the need for land, labour, and agriculture reforms.
+Exam must-know: SDR basket composition and India's shift from debtor to creditor status.

 External Debt — Structure & Sustainability